rogerleecormier/tanstack-portfolio/src/content/about.md

 ---
 title: "About Roger Lee Cormier"
 description: "PMP-certified Technical Project Manager, military veteran, and Christian leader with AAS in Technical Studies, BS in Information Technology, and MS in Organizational Leadership (in progress).
-Specializing in digital transformation, AI automation, and satellite communications."
+Specializing in precision-targeting digital transformation, AI automation, and satellite communications."
 tags:
   [
     "About",